Gelaxiz/aiosetup/README.md

 # aiosetup

-Aio app installer activator and tweaker not made by me and may say false positives on your antivirus.
+activator and tweaker not made by me and may say false positives on your antivirus.

 ## WINDOWS ACTIVATOR SOURCE